 Get ready to press 'Return,' but keep your eyes on the screen.
 Press 'Return' now.
 As you watch, Superscript strips away the unfamiliar characters and presents the letter with its left margin inset by a few columns.
-As there are no commands in the letter to let you view in 40 columns, you are viewing in 80 columns so the text runs off the right edge of the screen.
-To look at columns 41-80, use the 'F7' key to tab across 20 columns at a time, or you can use the 'Cursor Right' key.
+There are no commands in the letter defining the Viewing Screen width, so you are viewing in 80 columns.
+Use the 'Tab' or 'F7' key to move the cursor 20 columns to the right at a time, or you can use the 'Cursor Right' key.
+In particular, 40 column screen users will find that the text runs off the right edge of the screen, so they can use these keys to look at columns 41-80.
 If you press 'Return' the display will go back to the left margin.